 Out-patient services: If outpatient services are right for you or your loved one, RCA provides both intensive and general services including individual and group therapy, family and couples therapy, 12-Step recovery and meetings, and psychological and medical services.

 Admissions: RCA will provide a free and confidential assessment to see if recovery services are right for you or your loved one.
-They also provide free insurance verification and door-to-door transportation.
+They also provide free insurance verification and door-to-door transportation in most cases.

 Best for: young adults, adults, older adults, families and people who have relapsed with heroin, opioid or alcohol addictions.